pscohn/setack/Readme.md

-Forth inspired language to manipulate sets
+Forth inspired language to operate on sets

 __Todo__
-* [ ] Figure out language semantics (e.g. Which set operations to support)
-* [ ] Support unicode set operations (∪, ∩)
+* Lex and parse rest of built-in operations and sets
-* [ ] Implement interpreter in python and then rpython?
+* Implement interpreter in python and then rpython?